-Written by Allison Wolcott on January 10, 2017 under Education
+Written by Allison Wolcott on January 10, 2017 under House of Worship

 Shure Notes email newsletter subscribers submit their burning audio questions every month, and we pick one to publish in the email and here.
 This month, we focus on miking a grand piano.